MIGG-NTU/SeisData_Tools/README.md

 `TODO`

 ### Hinet

 HinetPy is used to download seismic data recorded at Hinet.

 ## Data Process

 `TODO`

 ## Data Analysis

 `TODO`

-## Workflows

-- EOS-data: data fetching and processing scripts for seismic data at EOS

-## Utils
+## Workshops

-- [rsync.pl](utils/rsync.pl): a template perl script to synchronize data
+The folder contains some seismic data workflows.